What is Leahy Music Camp?

 - Access to recreational facilities

-If cancellations are made before June 16, 2017, registrants will receive a full refund minus the ‘Paypal Fee’ charged at the time of their Camp Fee transaction.
-Cancellations after June 16th will also include $50.00 administrative fee.
+If cancellations are made before June 4rth, 2018, registrants will receive a full refund minus the ‘Paypal Fee’ charged at the time of their Camp Fee and a $50.00 administration fee.
+Cancellations after June 18th will include $150.00 administrative fee.

 Participants from age 8 and up are welcome to attend the Camp, although participants who are 16 years of age and younger must come with a parent or guardian to act as their chaperone.
 This rule applies to resident and non-resident participants.